 You are relaxing with your dog and all the sudden notice his eyes are darting back and forth while his head is still.
-Although, this can be scary to see as a dog caregiver, it is important to know this is not normal and to contact your veterinarian.
+This can obviously be scary to see as a dog caregiver, and it is important to know this is not normal and to contact your veterinarian as soon as possible.

 What Is Nystagmus?

 Nystagmus is a medical term that describes when your dog’s eyes move rapidly and uncontrollably.
-They can move up and down, in a circle but most commonly seen is side to side movement.
+They can move up and down or in a circle, but most commonly seen is side-to-side movement.

-The movement can vary between slow and fast and occurs in both eyes.
-The eyes may shake more when looking in certain directions.
-Dogs with nystagmus may tilt or turn their head to see more clearly.
+The movement can vary between slow and fast, and it generally occurs in both eyes.
+The eyes may shake more after a sudden movement or position change.
+Dogs with nystagmus may have a head tilt or turn that accompanies the abnormal eye movement.

 Nystagmus, in and of itself, is not a disease but rather a symptom of an underlying problem with the vestibular system, which controls balance.
-There are a variety of reasons your dog may exhibit this symptom.
-One of the most common conditions this is seen with is vestibular disease.
+There are a variety of reasons your dog may exhibit problems with this system.

-Vestibular disease refers to a sudden, non-progressive disturbance of balance and nystagmus is commonly seen with this.
-It is more common in older dogs.
-It is also referred to as old dog vestibular syndrome and canine idiopathic vestibular syndrome.
+Vestibular disease refers to a sudden, non-progressive disturbance of balance, and nystagmus is commonly seen with this.
+Problems with this are most commonly seen in senior dogs, with a disease referred to as old-dog vestibular syndrome or canine idiopathic vestibular syndrome.

-The vestibular system is responsible for maintaining normal balance, coordinating eye movements, and sensing the position of the head and body into space.
-The vestibular system has central components located in the brain, and peripheral components located in the inner and middle ear.
+The vestibular system is responsible for maintaining normal balance, coordinating eye movements, and sensing the position of the head and body in space.
+The vestibular system has central components located in the brain and peripheral components located in the inner and middle ear.
 Determining if the problem is originating from inside or outside of the brain will be one of the first steps your vet takes in finding the cause.